 Monthly Available CRR Capacity

-The upper limit of network capacity that will be used in the monthly CRR Allocation and monthly CRR Auctions calculated by using OTC adjusted for Outages, derates, and Transmission Ownership Rights for the relevant month in accordance with Section 36.4.
+The upper limit of network capacity that will be used in the monthly CRR Allocation and monthly CRR Auctions calculated by using TTC adjusted for Outages, derates, and Transmission Ownership Rights for the relevant month in accordance with Section 36.4.

-Operating Transfer Capability (OTC)

-The maximum capability of a transmission path to transmit real power, expressed in MW, at a given point in time, as further defined in Appendix L.

 * * *

+* * *

 Seasonal Available CRR Capacity

-The upper limit of network capacity that will be used in the annual CRR Allocation and annual CRR Auction calculated by effectively reducing OTC for Transmission Ownership Rights as if all lines will be in service for the relevant year in accordance with Section 36.4.
+The upper limit of network capacity that will be used in the annual CRR Allocation and annual CRR Auction calculated by effectively reducing TTC for Transmission Ownership Rights as if all lines will be in service for the relevant year in accordance with Section 36.4.

+* * *

 Total Transfer Capability (TTC)

-The amount of power that can be transferred over an interconnected transmission network in a reliable manner while meeting all of a specific set of defined pre-Contingency and post-Contingency system conditions.
+The amount of electric power that can be moved or transferred reliably from one area to another area of the interconnected transmission systems by way of all transmission lines (or paths) between those areas under specified system conditions.